camiracle/quick-starts/README.md

-Dumping ground for sample projects and files for use in speeding up future development.
+This will be my dumping ground for sample projects, files, learnings, and snippets for reuse on later projects, or as examples for training.